RobertKozak/MonoMobile.Views/README.markdown

 been removed by the linker.

-MonoTouch.MVVM
+MonoMobile.MVVM
 ================

-MonoTouch.MVVM started as adding WPF/Silverlight style binding to MonoTouch.Dialog but in doing so it required more changes than expected and so it became this project rather than just a branch from MonoTouch.Dialog.
+MonoMobile.MVVM started as adding WPF/Silverlight style binding to MonoTouch.Dialog but in doing so it required more changes than expected and so it became this project rather than just a branch from MonoTouch.Dialog.

-Most of the concepts of MonoTouch.Dialog are still there (in fact, at this point, the changes aren't that major but will be in the future) such as Cells, Elements, Roots, Sections.
+Most of the concepts of MonoTouch.Dialog are still there such as Cells, Elements, Roots, Sections.
 Refer to MonoTouch.Dialog for more information.

 MVVM, or the Model-View-ViewModel pattern is a pattern that promotes the separation between Data, Business Logic and User Interface.
 The